AdapterShack/jssl/README.txt

 JSSL is a Java implementation of a HTTP, HTTPS, SSL, and TCP sockets client.

-Command-line options are intended to be reminscent of keytool if they deal with keystores, and roughly similar to cUrl otherwise.
+Command-line options are intended to be reminescent of keytool if they deal with keystores, and roughly similar to cUrl otherwise.
 Obviously, not every option of either of those tools is being copied.